Pico-Developer/SpatialMP4/README.md

 ## 📄 License

-This project is licensed under the GNU Lesser General Public License v2.1.
+This project is licensed under the MIT.
 See the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing